janmarthedal/project-dtp/blog/proper-content.md

- * Be objective
+ * Be objective (no "this cool theorem states that...").
- * No references to the physical world
+ * Only pure mathematics, in the sense that there shall be no references to the real world.